zkniebel/SitecoreReusableHelixModules/README.md

 #### Highlights
 - Rule for adding child item whenever an item that inherits a specific template is added from a branch template (e.g. add local content folders)

 #### Dependencies
 - Foundation.Rules (Content depends on the content and code from Foundation.Rules)

+### Feature.AuthoringGovernance
+Another small module containing only a configuration file to run the necessary rules from the *addFromTemplate* pipeline, as well as the items for the rules.
+This module is intended to have more functionality added to it.

+#### Highlights
+- Rule that assigns a specific workflow to a newly created item iff the item inherits from a specific template and the user has a specific role

+#### Dependencies
+- Foundation.Rules (Content depends on the content and code from Foundation.Rules)